jpierel14/BYOSED/docs/source/simulation.rst

-In this case, a magnitude smearing of 0.1 would be applied to the Hsiao model at all wavelengths, and some host mass and stretch effects are applied as well based on functions you will define in the next sections.
+In this case, a magnitude smearing of 0.1 would be applied to the Hsiao model at all wavelengths, and some host mass and stretch perturbers are applied as well based on functions you will define in the next sections.

-Warping Effects
+Warping Perturbers
 ===============

-The following sections contain all of the various wavelength/phase dependent effects that you want to apply to your SED.
+The following sections contain all of the various wavelength/phase dependent perturbers that you want to apply to your SED.
 In this case, based on the **[FLAGS]** section, you must have a "HOST_MASS" section and a "STRETCH" section.
-You can name effects whatever you want, as long as the name of your section and the corresponding name in the **[FLAGS]** section are identical.
-Effects are either **"HOST"** effects, or they are **"SN"** effects.
+You can name perturbers whatever you want, as long as the name of your section and the corresponding name in the **[FLAGS]** section are identical.
+Perturbers are either **"HOST"** perturbers, or they are **"SN"** perturbers.
 They both require the same basic variables, but have different names.
 In all cases, you will have the following variables
 defined: